11 Amazing Teeth Whitening Tips

 Although no extensive studies exist to show how effective certain foods and beverages are in whitening teeth, there’s an indication they can help to a degree.
 Some foods, such as strawberries and watermelon, contain malic acid, which may help whiten teeth.
 Others, like pineapple, can dissolve pellicle, which is a layer of salivary protein that bacteria can adhere to and discolor your teeth.
 Another benefit of some “teeth whitening” foods, like apples and cauliflower, is that they encourage saliva production when eaten.
 Saliva helps wash away food debris and damaging acids.
 As for beverages, milk may lighten your enamel because it contains lactic acid, and, unlike most teas, clear or green tea also increases saliva production.

-Many people overlook this factor when considering teeth whitening tips, but the truth is that brushing and flossing every day goes a long way in helping to keep your teeth white by eliminating residue from the foods and drinks you consume.
+Many people brush every day, but fail to floss daily.
+However, the truth is that brushing and flossing every day goes a long way in helping to keep your teeth white by eliminating residue from the foods and drinks you consume.
 Even flossing helps maintain a brighter smile by removing food particles that could lead to plaque and tartar.
 To get the most out of brushing you’ll want to read our blog posts on how to brush teeth correctly as well as our top 13 tips on brushing your teeth.
+Regarding flossing we have articles on how to floss properly as well as how to determine the proper floss types to use.

 6. Brush with Teeth Whitening Toothpaste